 "If I'm a pure-play email security vendor now, I no longer have the ability to be as accurate as a portfolio company," Hookano said.

 Data from Barracuda's remote monitoring and management product, Managed Workplace, which the vendor acquired from Avast earlier this year, also bolster email security capabilities.

 "Our goal in the email market ... is to use all of our other products and the footprint from our other products to make our email security signatures better and to continue to build on our lead there," he said.

 Equinix cites channel in Q2 bookings, customer wins

 Equinix Inc., an interconnection and data center company based in Redwood City, Calif., cited channel sales as a key driver behind second-quarter bookings.

 The company said channel partners contributed more than 25% of the bookings for the quarter ended June 30.
 And those bookings accounted for 60% of Equinix's new customer wins during the quarter, according to the company.
 Equinix's second-quarter revenue grew 10% year over year to $1.385 billion.

-In a statement, Equinix said it has "deepened its engagement with high-priority partners to drive increased productivity and joint offer creation across its reseller and alliance partners."
+In a statement, Equinix said it has "deepened its engagement with high-priority partners to drive increased productivity and joint offer across its reseller and alliance partners."

-Those partners include Amazon, AT&T, Microsoft, Oracle, Orange, Telstra, Verizon and World Wide Technology, according to a company spokeswoman.
-New channel wins in the second quarter include a deal in which Equinix is partnering with Telstra to provide cloud connectivity at Genomics England.
+Those partners include Amazon, AT&T, Microsoft, Oracle, Orange, Telstra, Verizon and World Wide Technology, according to a company spokeswoman. channel wins in the second quarter include a deal in which Equinix is partnering with Telstra to provide cloud connectivity at Genomics England.